hotsh/nelumba/README.md

 #### Fields
 ```
 :title        => The title of the entry.
 Defaults: "Untitled"
-:actor        => An Lotus::Author responsible for generating this entry.
+:actor        => An Lotus::Person responsible for generating this entry.
 :content      => The content of the entry.
 Defaults: ""
 :content_type => The MIME type of the content.
 :published    => The DateTime depicting when the entry was originally